zachblume/linear-to-pr-with-claude-code/README.md

-# Linear to PR with Claude
+# Linear to PR with Claude Code

-This GitHub Action automates creating pull requests from Linear issues using Claude AI to analyze the issue and generate an implementation plan.
+This GitHub Action automates creating pull requests from Linear issues using Claude Code CLI to analyze the issue and generate an implementation plan.

 ## Features

 - Fetches issue details from Linear
-- Uses Claude AI to analyze the issue and generate an implementation plan
+- Uses Claude Code CLI to analyze the issue and generate an implementation plan
 - Creates a new branch for the PR
 - Opens a pull request with the Claude-generated plan

+## Requirements

+- Claude Code CLI must be installed and configured in your GitHub Actions environment
+- Linear API key for accessing issue details
+- GitHub token for creating branches and PRs

 ## Usage